xtanaa001/Xiaoqi-Homepage/content/join.md

 ## <span style="color:#00204e"> `Prospective Graduate Researchers (M.Sc. and Ph.D.)` </span>

 I am constantly looking for graduate students at both the M.Sc. level and the Ph.D. level.
-You can get a good sense of my research from this website.
+Check out <mark>[**here**](/prospectivephds)</mark> for what I am looking for in a prospective student.
 Interested candidates should [apply here](https://www.ualberta.ca/computing-science/graduate-studies/programs-and-admissions/index.html) and indicate me as your potential supervisor.
-If already a UofA student, please email me a short description of interests and CV.

 ## <span style="color:#00204e"> `Prospective Postdoctoral Fellows` </span>

 I am interested in hosting postdocs (subject to funding availability) in a variety of areas, including but not limited to: i) online algorithms; online optimization, ii)  algorithmic game theory; mechanism design, iii) stochastic modeling, optimization, and approximation, and iv) energy systems and the urban energy-transport nexus.
-Interested candidates please email me your detailed CV and one representative publication.
+Interested candidates please email me your CV and one representative publication.
 I might approach you if there is a match in background and research interests.